LaunchCodeEducation/lchs/src/chapters/more-flask/exercises.rst

 Exercises: Logic In Templates
 =============================

-In this set of exercises, you will add some logic to a Jinja2 template.
+In this set of exercises, you will add logic to a Jinja2 template.
 You will begin by cloning some starter code from a GitHub repository.
-This will include a ``main.py`` program, but you should not need to modify the Python code to complete any of the tasks.
+This will include a ``main.py`` program, but you won't need to modify the Python code to complete any of the tasks.
 However, after you finish the exercises, feel free to explore ``main.py`` to figure out what its doing!

 Setup
 -----